-Figure 4 indicates the presence of chlorine in sample A. However, when verifying the unprocessed chlorine map, the signal appeared unusually concentrated in the bottom-right part.
-The image was processed and filtered to enhance the darker parts and verify if there was any signal being supressed by the higher intensity signal.
-This may happen given the 0-255 dynamic range of the grayscale maps.
-The processed image is shown on Figure 4E, where a very low-signal map can be observed, obtained by applying a low-pass and smoothening filter.
-This process cuts off the higher intensity values (brighter pixels) and smooths the image by taking the nearest neighbours average, weighted at the centre.
-Only then, a portion of the higher intensity signal could be cleared.
-Even though a highly manipulated image could be generated, in this case it only represented noise and cannot be considered an indication of chlorine.
-It is very likely that the signal detected comes from the sample holder (made from polyvinyl chloride) and not from the sample itself.
-This has been confirmed by the diffractogram collected on sample A (Figure 2D), that demonstrate the corrosion compounds present on the sample’s surface are mainly composed of copper oxide and malachite.
-Moreover, the copper distribution map did not show any gradient (Figure 5), confirming the presence of a homogeneous corrosion products layer.
+Figure 4 indicates the presence of chlorine in sample A. However, when verifying the unprocessed chlorine map, the signal appeared unusually concentrated in the bottom right of the image.
+The image was processed and filtered to enhance the darker parts and verify if any signal was being supressed by the higher intensity signal.
+This may happen given the 0–255 dynamic range of the grayscale maps.
+The processed image is shown in Figure 4E, where a very low-signal map can be observed, obtained by applying a low-pass and smoothening filter.
+This process cuts off the higher intensity values (brighter pixels) and smooths the image by taking the nearest-neighbours average, weighted at the centre.
+Only then could a portion of the higher intensity signal be cleared.
+Even though a highly manipulated image could be generated, in this case it only represented noise and could not be considered an indication of chlorine.
+It is very likely that the detected signal came from the sample holder (made from polyvinyl chloride) and not from the sample itself.
+This has been confirmed by the diffractogram collected on sample A (Figure 2D), which demonstrates that the corrosion compounds present on the sample’s surface are mainly composed of copper oxide and malachite.
+Moreover, the copper distribution map did not show any gradients (Figure 5), confirming the presence of a homogeneous corrosion product layer.

-If chloride compounds were to be present, its detection would be hardly possible as well.
-Constantinides et al. [23] demonstrated through artificially-corroded Cu-alloys that chlorine is preferably deposited in an inner layer, in between the alloy’s bulk and the outer corrosion layer.
-This preferential deposition is created by a mechanism originating from mechanical stress or chemical reaction, where cracking occurs in the surface and promotes pitting corrosion.
-This process causes a further dissolution of the alloy, producing more Cu+ cations that reacts with Cl- anions present in the solution.
-As a result, CuCl and CuCl2 are formed and built up in a layer internal to the corrosion surface.
-Even though the formation of chloride compounds is propelled in this mechanism, the resulting weight percentage concentration of chlorine is still relatively low (when compared to the alloying elements concentration and the system detection limit), commonly about 2 wt.%.
-Moreover, if chloride compounds are to be deposited underneath a Cu-oxide layer, the Cl detection by the MA-XRF system is further hindered by attenuation effects, thus making its detection extremely hard.
+If chloride compounds were present, their detection would be almost impossible.
+Constantinides et al. [23] demonstrated, through artificially corroded Cu alloys, that chlorine is preferably deposited as an inner layer, in between the alloy’s bulk and the outer corrosion layer.
+This preferential deposition is created by a mechanism originating from mechanical stress or chemical reaction, in which cracking occurs on the surface and promotes pitting corrosion.
+This process causes a further dissolution of the alloy, producing more Cu+ cations that react with the Cl- anions present in the solution.
+As a result, CuCl and CuCl2 are formed and build up in a layer internal to the corrosion surface.
+Even though the formation of chloride compounds is propelled in this mechanism, the resulting weight percentage concentration of chlorine is still relatively low (when compared to the alloying element concentration and the system detection limit), commonly about 2 wt.%.
+Moreover, if chloride compounds are to be deposited underneath a Cu-oxide layer, the Cl detection by the MA-XRF system is further hindered by attenuation effects, thus making its detection extremely difficult.